 After Skidmore, Celeste returned to Los Angeles to study with Stanley Holden where she received a contract to join the Arizona Ballet and the American Festival Ballet under the direction of Steven Wistrich.
 While with these companies, Celeste toured the United States performing in "A Midsummer Night's Dream", "The Nutcracker", "Valse Fantasie", "Pas de Dix", "Firebird", "Songs of the Earth", "Shapes of Evening" and "Aubade".

 After ending her performing career, Celeste moved to Rye, New York and began teaching for The Ballet Class in 1986.
 In 2007, she became the Director of The Ballet Class.
 In the fall of 2014, Celeste was one of twenty-three ballet school directors and teachers invited by SAB to attend its National Teachers Weekend.
-In the summer of 2018, Celeste retired as Director but continues to teach the Ballet III, IV and A Levels.
+In the summer of 2018, Celeste retired as Director but continues to teach classes.